vipulverma2806/ContactVault--A-Contact-App/README.md

-# 📣 FeedBacker
+# 📣 ContactVault

-**FeedBacker** is a full-stack MERN+ application that enables students to submit anonymous or open feedback for their teachers.
-Admins get access to a dedicated dashboard to review all feedback entries and visualize data through insightful bar and pie charts.
+**ContactVault** is a full-stack MERN (MongoDB, Express.js, React, Node.js) application that provides users with a secure platform to manage their private contact lists.User data is protected and accessible only to authorized users.
+Users can register, log in, and perform CRUD (Create, Read, Update, Delete) operations on their contacts, which include fields for name, phone number, and email address etc..

 ---

 ## 🚀 Features

-- 📝 Students can share feedback easily.
+- 📝 Users can log in to their account using their credentials.
-- 📋 Admin dashboard to review all feedback entries.
+- 📋 User dashboard to review all contact list.
-- 📊 Visual feedback analytics using bar and pie charts.
 - ⚡ Fast UI built with Tailwind CSS and Vite.
 - 🔄 RESTful API using Express and MongoDB.
+- ✅ Users can add, view, update, and delete their contacts.

 ---